Miguel-Pinto99/Internship_Project/README.md

 ## Launch

 To start the project, first, a docker container with an EMQX MQTT broker should be started.
-Then start the front-end and back-end and let the application do its magic.
+Then start the front-end and back-end using the executable and let the application do its magic.